jmjatlanta/bitshares-core-wiki/Memory-Reduction-for-Nodes.md

 You can launch a node only with the witness plugin activated like the following if you are after just validating blocks:

 `
-programs/witness_node/witness_node --data-dir data/my-blockprod --rpc-endpoint "127.0.0.1:8090" --plugins witness
+programs/witness_node/witness_node --data-dir data/my-blockprod --rpc-endpoint "127.0.0.1:8090" --plugins "witness"
 `

 ## --track-account